How important is it to have my car brakes checked regulatory?

-Dashboard Light – if a brake warning light appears on your instrument panel either continuously or when you apply the brakes it usually means the brake fluid level is critically low.
+Dashboard Light – if a brake warning light appears on your instrument panel either continuously or when you apply the brakes it could mean the brake fluid level is critically low.
 This could also indicate a leak in the brake hoses, which needs to be immediately checked.

 Is it important to change brake fluid?